 The shape of a traditional instrument is limited by the materials it’s made of, but with modern electric models there’s a bit more flexibility.
 Add this to the unique capabilities of a 3D printer and it’s possible to create some very striking designs.
-French violinist Laurent Bernadac is one artiste who’s taken advantage of the combination to create a unique and impressive electric violin.
+French violinist Laurent Bernadac is one artiste who’s taken advantage of the combination to create a unique and impressive electric 3D printed violin.

 Blending tradition and technology

 Bernadac’s first priority was an instrument that would sound amazing, which meant it had to replicate the acoustics of a traditional violin.
 As the material was going to be very different, however, that meant it was a lot more complicated than scanning a violin and reproducing the shape.
 In the end he came up with a compact design that was inspired by a classic violin – in this case the famous Stradivarius design – but also exploited the printer technology to the full.
 Among other things the body of the instrument was made in a single piece.
 A normal violin body has to be assembled from several pieces of wood and they have to be fitted together very precisely.
 Any gaps along the joints will ruin the sound, and it’s the skill needed to eliminate them that makes good violins so expensive.
 With a printed one that isn’t a problem, so this style is potentially very affordable.